-Days of working capital is also referred to as financial liquidity and indicates the relatively liquid portion of total enterprise fund capital, which constitutes a margin or buffer for meeting obligations.
-It is important for utilities to maintain adequate levels of working capital in their enterprise funds to mitigate current and future risks (e.g., revenue shortfalls and unanticipated expenses) and to ensure stable services and fees.
+Days of Working Capital is also referred to as financial liquidity and indicates the relatively liquid portion of total enterprise fund capital, which constitutes a margin or buffer for meeting obligations.
+It is good practice for utilities to maintain adequate levels of working capital in their enterprise funds to mitigate current and future risks (e.g., revenue shortfalls and unanticipated expenses) and to ensure stable services and fees.
 Working capital is a crucial consideration in long-term financial planning.
 Credit rating agencies consider the availability of working capital in their evaluations of continued creditworthiness.
 Likewise, laws and regulations may speak to appropriate levels of working capital for some enterprise funds.

-This indicator refers to how many days it takes for a company to convert its working capital into revenue, which measures how efficiently a company is functioning.
-Days of Working Capital is calculated as follows:
+In past surveys, AWWA stated that this indicator refers to how many days it takes for a company to convert its working capital into revenue, which measures how efficiently a company is functioning.
+It also provided the calculation for Days of Working Capital as follows:

 '''

-Days of working capital

-= \frac{(Current \ unrestricted \ assets - current \ liabilities)}{[(Operating \ expenses \ excluding \ depreciation/365 \ days \ a \ year)]}
+Days \ of \ working \ capital \\ = \frac{(Current \ unrestricted \ assets-current \ liabilities)}{[(Operating \ expenses \ excluding \ depreciation/365 \ days \ a \ year)]}

 '''